top of page

 +1-808-941-7275

-KASL was established as a working field laboratory for climate adaptation and has rapidly accumulated a global network of individual and institutional partners.
-Those KASL affiliates are designing tools and methods for climate adaptation, focused on helping those at the bottom of the pyramid and the edge of the water.
+KASL was established as a working field laboratory for field-based adaptation science and has rapidly accumulated a global network of individual and institutional partners.
+Those KASL affiliates are designing tools and methods for adaptation, focused on helping those at the bottom of the pyramid and the edge of the water.
 Their ideas are being tested under real-world conditions at KASL, and KASL wishes to share some of the most promising ideas and solicit more.

 PICARD Concept and Design